 - What did you do first to buy the product?

 - Did you Google ‘ERP Solution’ and purchase the solution in the first result?

-If your answers are ‘Yes’, ‘Google’ and ‘No’ in that particular order, then you are not alone.
+If your answers are ‘Yes’, ‘Googled it’ and ‘No’ in that particular order, you are not alone.

 An interesting insight from a survey of 886 sales leaders revealed that while it takes four months for 74.6% of businesses to sell to a new client, a massive 46.4% confessed that the same sale process could take well over seven months in some cases.
+Why?

 What Is a Sales Cycle?